-Now that you’ve established your project, you may want to get down to business and broadcast live on your Internet radio station.
-But which equipment should you choose between the multitude of choices out there?
+Now that you’ve established your radio project, you probably want to get down to business and broadcast live from your radio studio.
+But which radio equipment should you choose between the multitude of choices out there?

 At the end of this course, you’ll be able to: